adamh1223/regex-tutorial/gist-template.md

 multiline: '/m'
     The multiline flag searches any line in a body of text.
-This is especially relevant when using the ^ character class, because you can search all lines, instead of just the first line.
+This is especially relevant when using the ^ and $ characters, because you can search all lines, instead of just the first line.
+This makes the ^ and $ boundary tokens match the beginning and end of each line.

+unicode: '/u'
+    Enables unicode support.
+This makes the regex expression treat characters as code points, rather than code units.
+This is only necessary when using characters not found in the UTF-16 character set.

+dot all (AKA single-line mode): '/s'
+    Makes the wild character . match everything on any line, not just the first line in which the regex expression is found.

+sticky: '/y'
+    Makes the regex expression start the search from the index in its lastIndex property.
+Without changing the lastIndex property on an expression that uses the y flag, nothing changes.
+It is also necessary to change the lastIndex, so that your search can match the string from the custom index.

 ### Grouping and Capturing